F-1 Student Employment Options

 A Social Security card is required for everyone who works in the U.S., even non-immigrants.
 On the card will be a unique Social Security Number (SSN) that you will keep for life and kept private due to identity theft issues.
 You will need the number for many purposes in the U.S. including employment and paying taxes.
 A Social Security card is not a work permit.
 For more information, visit Social Security Administration (SSA).

-For the Social Security Employment Letter Template, click on the link below.
+For the Social Security Employment Letter Template only:

 International Students and Scholars Office Employer Letter Template